Choosing a funeral director

 - organise the necessary disbursements, to include cemetery or crematorium fees, doctor's fees, minister's fees, organist fees and, if appropriate, mortuary retention fees

-- ensure that all necessary official documents are completed and delivered to Bereavement Services within the required timescales
+- ensure that all necessary official documents are completed and delivered to the place of the funeral within the required timescales

 - transport the coffin and any floral tributes to the cemetery or Woodvale crematorium